Lipids in Action - Their Biological Functions

 A further acidic lipid, phosphatidylserine, contributes substantially to non-specific electrostatic interactions in the inner leaflet of membranes.
 This normal distribution is disturbed during platelet activation and in the process of cellular apoptosis when the lipid is transferred from the inner to the outer leaflet of the plasma membrane and acts as an "eat me" signal to scavenger cells.
 Phosphatidylserine chelates with calcium to act as the foundation for bone growth, and it is a cofactor for many enzymes, including protein kinase C, which is involved in signal transduction.

-Cardiolipin or diphosphatidylglycerol is a unique acidic phospholipid with four acyl groups, and in the mitochondria of cells, its primary location, it is intimately involved with those enzymes concerned with oxidative phosphorylation.
-Indeed, it is integrated into their quaternary structure, where it is an essential component of the interface between the enzymes and their environment and may stabilize the active sites.
+Cardiolipin or diphosphatidylglycerol is a unique acidic phospholipid with four acyl groups, and in the mitochondria of cells, its primary location, it has an intimate association with those enzymes concerned with oxidative phosphorylation.
+Indeed, it is integrated into their quaternary structure, where it is an essential component of the interface between the enzymes and their environment and may stabilize the catalytic sites.
 In higher plants, cardiolipin is an integral constituent of the photosystem II complexes, which provide energy to cells, and where it may be required for the maintenance of their structures and thence efficient operation.

 Phosphatidic acid is generally a minor component of cells, but it is an intermediate in the biosynthesis of all other phospholipids.
 It is known to be a signalling molecule in animal cells by binding to certain proteins, and it is utilized for this purpose in higher plants where it is formed rapidly in response to stresses of all kinds.